Perceived psychological contract violation: Measurement items

 PPCV is typically measured with the four-item PPCV scale developed by Robinson & Morrison in 2000.
+This scale has been recommended by Freese and Chalk (2008) in their critical criteria-based reviews of all the different measures of the psychological contract.
 Respondents are asked to indicate the extent to which they agree with the following statements on a seven-point scale.